albenoit/DeepLearningTools/README.md

 tensorflow_serving api is available elsewhere from this command: conda install -c qiqiao tensorflow_serving_api

-## pip installation (super user):
+## pip installation (local system installation, install as root):
 1. install python 2.7 or 3.x and the associated python pip, maybe create a specific environment with the virtualenv tool.
 2. install Tensorflow, Tensorflow serving and related tools using the requirements.txt file.
 It includes those packages and associated tools (opencv, pandas, etc.) : pip install -r requirements.txt
-Note that the first versions of the dependency lib grpcio may bring some troubles when starting the Tensorflow server. grpcio python library version 1.7.3 and latest version above 1.8.4 should work.

-# Optimized GPU based packages:
+# Optimized GPU based packages (non root once singularity is installed, does not pollute the local system and account, more reproducible, recommended):
 Have a try with containers to get an off-the-shelf system ready to run on NVIDIA GPUs.
 Install the Tensorflow docker container available at https://www.nvidia.com/en-us/gpu-cloud/containers/ .
 Recommendation : use singularity to use it more easily on laptops, desktops and  HPC, checkout there : https://sylabs.io/